lazymutt/umadpro/README.md

 ```

 ### Cut off date warning
 This is the number, in days, of when to start the initial UI warning.
-When this set of days passes, the user will be required to hit an "I Understand" button, followed by the "Close" button to exit out of the UI.
+When this set of days passes, the user will be required to click the **I Understand** button, followed by the **Close** button to exit out of the UI.
 ```xml
 <string>--cutoffdatewarning</string>
 <string>14</string>